rocket-pool/old.docs.rocketpool.net/src/guides/redstone/native-migration.md

 ### Switch to a Full Execution Client

-The Merge requires you to run your own Execution client, so you won't be able to use light clients like Infura or Pocket anymore.
+The Merge requires you to run your own Execution client, so you won't be able to use remote providers like Infura or Pocket anymore.

 Because of this change, if you're currently using a light Execution client, you should switch to a full client while you're still on v1.4, let it sync to completion, and then upgrade to v1.5.